GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/04.331-340/03.Lord-of-All-Being/docs.md

 ---
+title: |
-title: 333.
-Lord of All Being
+    333. Lord of All Being - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 333.
+Lord of All Being.
+Lord of all being, throned afar, Thy glory flames from sun and star, Center and soul of ev'ry sphere, Yet to each loving heart how near!
+Yet to each loving heart how near!
+    keywords:  |
-    keywords: Christ in Song, Lord of All Being, Lord of all being, throned afar,
+        Christ in Song, adventhymnals, advent hymnals, Lord of All Being, Lord of all being, throned afar.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 333. LORD OF ALL BEING
+####  Christ in Song,

 ```txt
 1.